Addressing emotionally-based school avoidance (CPD33B)

 Why study with us?

-This course has been developed in partnership with Gloucester House Outreach Service (GHOR), an integrated team of clinical and educational specialists that forms part of the Tavistock and Portman NHS Foundation Trust.
-The service draws on its extensive combined experience in mental health and education to provide a holistic approach that addresses the most pressing needs and challenges facing the education sector today.
+This course has been carefully developed by Gloucester House Outreach Service (GHOR), an integrated team of clinical and educational specialists, as part of the renowned Tavistock and Portman NHS Foundation Trust.
+GHOR brings together extensive expertise in mental health, systemic practice, and education, providing participants with a unique, holistic approach to understanding and managing Emotionally-Based School Avoidance (EBSA).

 Course facilitators